Code-Institute-Submissions/Match-The-Spartans/README.md

 1. HTML
 2. CSS
 3. JavaScript
+4. Google Fonts

 ## Testing
-This site was physically tested for display as well as gameplay across multiple browsers  (Chrome, Safari, FireFox, Opera) and on multiple mobile devices using Google developer tool(iPad, iPad Pro, iPhone X, iPhone 6/7/8 (Plus), iPhone 5/SE, Pixel 2 (XL), Galaxy S5).
+This web application was physically tested for display as well as gameplay across multiple browsers  (Chrome, Safari, FireFox, Opera) and on multiple mobile devices using Google developer tool(iPad, iPad Pro, iPhone X, iPhone 6/7/8 (Plus), iPhone 5/SE, Pixel 2 (XL), Galaxy S5).
 The site is compatible and responsive in all of the above.
+This web application is problematic when run on Internet Explorer.

+## Internet Explorer issues
+The game does not properly run on internet explorer.
+The grid layout is not displayed properly and the game is not playable at all.
+I plan to resolve these issues in the near future as well as add new feautures to the game.

 ## Development
 - I used Gitpod for a developer tool (IDE) in this project.